top of page

 Our mission

-We have identified five key factors that require attention in public lighting solutions for informal settlements listed adjacent.
+We have five key factors in our approach to public lighting solutions for informal settlements which we address in all our projects.

 2020-03-03 12.00.43.jpg